vista-foundation/smart-contracts/escrow-services/demo/SCENARIOS.md

 ## 4. Depositor Cancel (Before Deadline)
 - **Goal**: Allow depositor to cancel before the deadline.
-- **Setup**: Party A locks 5 ADA; deadline set 24 hours in the future; depositor is the only authorized signer.
+- **Setup**: Party A locks 5 ADA; deadline set ~5 minutes in the future; depositor is the only authorized signer.
+- **Unlock Path**: Party A submits a cancel redeemer before the deadline.
+- **Expected Result**: 5 ADA returned to Party A; escrow terminates cleanly.
 - **Validity Tip**: The CLI sets `validTo` just before the datum deadline so the validator accepts the cancel.
-- **Expected Result**: 5 ADA returned to Party A; escrow terminates cleanly.

 ## 5. Fee-Based Release
 - **Goal**: Demonstrate configurable fees routed to a service provider.